Three families: a wealth of expertise

 The Hammonds are well known in the wagyu community.
-Keith was one of the early Presidents of the Australian Wagyu Association, and John is currently serving as Vice-President.
+Keith was one of the early Presidents of the Australian Wagyu Association, and John has recently served as Vice-President.
 They have won and been placed in many national meat competitions.
 Most recently, they were finalists in the Delicious’ From Paddock to Plate awards in 2013 and 2014, and finalists in Coles Farmer of the Year awards in 2015.

 The Hammond family run a herd of 1800 wagyu cows, on the north-west Tasmanian coast.
 Their spectacular horseback cattle musters have attracted much media attention.
 The animals are taken from their 500-acre home property to Robbins Island at low tide to be raised in the cleanest place on earth, or, as the Hammonds like to say, in harmony with nature.

 The De Bruin Family

 Mayura Station was selected in 1845 as one of South Australia’s first pastoral leases, thanks to its rich agricultural potential.
 Over time it was broken up.
 The De Bruins have restored it through land purchases since the 1970s, acquiring the original Mayura homestead in the mid-1980s.

 The De Bruins imported 100% fullblood wagyu in 1997 after being hooked by its flavour while on business trips to Japan.
 Their top-quality beef is distinguished by their focus on bloodlines and pedigree.